Will Speck and Josh Gordon

-Will Speck (born December 31, 1969) and Josh Gordon are an American filmmaker duo who generally work in the comedy genre.
+Will Speck (born August 7, 1970) and Josh Gordon are an American filmmaker duo who generally work in the comedy genre.
 They have directed six feature films together.
 Their accolades include an Academy Award nomination.

 Speck and Gordon met while attending the New York University Tisch School of the Arts.
 Their short film Culture (1997) was nominated for the Academy Award for Best Live Action Short Film.
 They directed their first feature film, Blades of Glory, in 2007.
-Their works include the movies The Switch (2010), The Power Inside (2013), Office Christmas Party (2016), and Lyle, Lyle, Crocodile (2022), and the television shows Cavemen (2007) and Hit-Monkey (2021).
-They have one upcoming film, Distant (2023).
+Their works include the movies The Switch (2010), The Power Inside (2013), Office Christmas Party (2016), Lyle, Lyle, Crocodile (2022), and Long Distance (2024), and the television shows Cavemen (2007) and Hit-Monkey (2021).